kizito9898/IT-Documentation/CustomerService/Handling-Difficult-Customers.md

 # Handling Difficult Clients (My Approach)

 When working in IT support, it’s not unusual to come across clients who are frustrated, stressed, or even aggressive.
-My personal approach is to stay calm, professional, and empathetic—no matter how the client is feeling.
+My personal approach is to stay calm, professional, and empathetic, no matter how the client is feeling.
 I don’t take it personally.
 I focus on helping, not reacting.

 ---
 ## 1. When a Client is Frustrated